changguo/video-resize/README.md

 ![video-min.js in action](assets/video-resize.gif?raw=true)

-A small Javascript library that efficiently scales HTML5 video with CSS classes.
+A small Javascript library that efficiently scales HTML5 videos with CSS classes.

 ## Use